eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.16

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - It is RECOMMENDED to upgrade to this release if you expierence unexpected regeneration of index files;
+ - Added option to hide mbox files from the tree view and restore these files when needed;
+ - Enhanced "Open File" option after creation of archive file is done to avoid exceeding the file name length limit (currently 260);
+ - Fixed missing blank character when unfolding field text lines;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.15

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;